Strategies for Creating Secure WordPress Forms

 How to Create a Secure Form in WordPress (5 Easy Ways)

-When building forms, security considerations are often ignored by new WordPress sites.
+When building forms, new WordPress sites often ignore security considerations.
 This is a big mistake.

 The good news is that the strategies for countering spam and security threats have improved considerably over the years.
 So even if you’re seeing spam and suspicious activity on your forms, you can effectively combat it.